osisoft/Client-Failover-Service/content/installation/authentication.md

 **AVEVAFailoverUsers:** Users of the Failover Service, typically accounts running adapters.
 Members of this group are able to configure the failover service and post heartbeat messages.
 The account specified in the adapter failover configuration must be a member of this group.

 **AVEVAFailoverAdministrators:** Administrators of the Failover Service.
-Members of this group are able to delete failover groups, delete sessions, post role overrides, and modify the global configuration.
+Members of this group are able to delete failover groups, post role overrides, and modify the global configuration.

 ## REST URLs
 The following REST URLs table contains examples of endpoints that you can use to manually create requests along with their corresponding required group membership.